Denial of Education in Tennessee, Symptom of a Bigger Problem

 MIM(Prisons) responds: These are the right questions to raise: who really is benefiting from locking up so many people and then offering no services to help these people gain education and work skills, or address problems that make it hard for them to live outside of prison?

 Ultimately we don't see any profit coming out of the actual locking up of people: it's a net money-losing enterprise paid for by the government (i.e. by U.$. taxpayers).
 But certainly there are lots of businesses and individuals working in the criminal injustice system who are making lots of money off this system and who have a material interest in perpetuating it.
-However, these people aren't the main ones driving the creation, expansion or continuation of prisons.
+However, these people aren't the main ones driving the creation, expansion or continuation of prisons, which we've analyzed in depth in past articles.
 The government, who is allotting so much money to prisons, is using them for the goal of social control, particularly targeting oppressed nations within U.$. borders.

 Clearly the whole criminal injustice system needs to be dismantled.
 But in the short term it is folks like this writer, helping out fellow prisoners, who are doing the ground work to build a united movement strong enough to win the smaller battles today and the bigger battle tomorrow.